 While all of the above options are good methods for anyone who does want the morning ritual of actually brewing coffee, it’s worth checking out these instant options.

-Why Convenience Matters
+Why Convenience Matters in the Great Outdoors

 Convenience is the absolute most important consideration when making this choice.
 Of course, we all love coffee and would do a lot to get the perfect cup – but on the second day of carrying coffee equipment through the mountains, and by the second morning of struggling to deal with it in an unfamiliar setting, you’ll definitely be wishing you’d gone with the most convenient option.

-Here’s a quick tip: while waiting for the coffee to brew, you can keep your kids busy by inspiring them to draw your campsite or some of the beautiful animals around you.
+Here’s a quick tip: while waiting for the camp coffee to brew, you can keep your kids busy by inspiring them to draw your campsite or some of the beautiful animals around you.

 Featured image credit: Dean Drobot, Shutterstock